 2. Pay at the Table or Curbside

 In an era of economic recovery, inflation, labor shortages, and supply chain uncertainty, efficiency is essential.
 However, some operations still require servers to walk back to a stationary terminal to print a receipt, then go back to run a payment card, return to the table with the check, and then go back to the terminal to add a tip and close the sale.
 A pay-at-the-table solution eliminates unnecessary steps and enables payment tableside in one streamlined process.
-Moreover, with contactless payment technology, you can eliminate touch, protecting your staff and your customers.
-Pay-at-the-table solutions can also be adapted for payment curbside, allowing you to provide a safe, convenient payment option for your patrons who prefer to dine off-premises.
+Moreover, with contactless payment technology, restaurants can eliminate touch, protecting their staff and customers.
+Pay-at-the-table solutions can also be adapted for payment curbside, creating a safe, convenient payment option for patrons who prefer to dine off-premises.

 Some restaurants are choosing to create touchless payment experiences in other ways than offering NFC contactless payments.
 One cost-effective way is to take advantage of the fact that most diners have a smartphone.
 For example, restaurants can print QR codes for payment on receipts or generate a QR code on a mobile POS device.
 Then, consumers scan the code with the cameras on their smartphones, which takes them to a payments page where they pay, similar to making a payment for an e-commerce order.
 Another option is to text a link to pay via SMS so that customers can complete transactions on their own devices.

 Restaurateurs can also choose to include payment features in their loyalty apps, which customers may prefer because it gives them more control over the payment experience.
-They can pay when they’re ready and use loyalty rewards points without intervention from a server.
+For example, they can pay when they’re ready and use loyalty rewards points without intervention from a server.

 4. Giving Omnichannel Customers a Choice

 Another restaurant payment trend is accommodating omnichannel consumers.
-Post-pandemic consumers are accustomed to interacting with businesses and making payments on a variety of devices and platforms.
-Even if your customers are returning to your dining room, you still need to enable online payments and accept the payment types your patrons prefer, whether credit or debit cards, peer-to-peer payments, bank transfers, or gift cards.
+Post-pandemic consumers are accustomed to interacting with businesses and making payments on various devices and platforms.
+However, even as customers return to the dining room, restaurants still need to enable online payments and accept multiple payment types like credit and debit, peer-to-peer payments, bank transfers and gift cards.

 Experience is Everything

-As you set the course for your business to succeed in 2022, giving attention to details from the moment a member of your staff greets guests until you invite them to return, don’t overlook the role that payments play in a great customer experience.
+As you set the course for business success, give attention to details from the moment a member of a restaurant’s staff greets guests until another invites them to return, don’t overlook the role that payments play in a great customer experience.

-Ensure that your team is equipped with the right technology to manage payments with minimal friction and maximum customer satisfaction.
+Ensure your clients are equipped with the right technology to manage payments with minimal friction and maximum customer satisfaction.

 Contact Tabit to learn more about managing payment transactions as a part of a mobile-first approach.